codeschris/recipe-stash/README.md

 - The web app supports Markdown rendering
 - Responsive screen layout for small and medium screen (prevents content compression on such screens)
 - Sqlite3 database for storing recipes passed by the user
-- User can create and delete recipes
+- User can create, edit and delete recipes